Last updated on November 25th, 2019

 New South Wales – Department of education of NSW has created a tool called School Finder.
 All you have to do is type your address and it will show you the nearest school to you.
 You can use it to search for either primary or secondary school.
 You can also search for schools with kindergarten as well as outside schools hours daycare centres.
 This can be tremendously useful for working parents.
 Not just that, it will also give you a nice little profile of the school with options to explore further.

 South Australia – Similar to NSW, department of education of SA has done a great job by building an online school finder tool – https://www.education.sa.gov.au/sites-and-facilities/education-and-care-locations/find-school-or-preschool.
-You can use it to find preschool, primary or secondary school.
+You can use it to find a preschool, primary or secondary school.
 Similar to NSW school finder, you can find the nearest school and plenty of information about the school itself.
-Plus, you can also see list of schools and their details per suburb by visiting https://www.education.sa.gov.au/sites-and-facilities/education-and-care-locations/school-zones.
+Plus, you can also see a list of schools and their details per suburb by visiting https://www.education.sa.gov.au/sites-and-facilities/education-and-care-locations/school-zones.
 Isn’t that useful?

-Queensland – Queensland government also provide similar online search tool for schools at http://www.qgso.qld.gov.au/maps/edmap/.
+Queensland – Queensland government also provide a similar online search tool for schools at http://www.qgso.qld.gov.au/maps/edmap/.
 Though it doesn’t give school profile, it links to the school website where you can find more about school.

 Australian Capital Territory – Government of ACT has a similar finder tool – http://app.actmapi.act.gov.au/actmapi2/index.html?viewer=Education You can also see the list of primary, secondary school and colleges per suburb at https://www.education.act.gov.au/school_education/enrolling_in_an_act_public_school/priority_placement_areas.
-This can be especially useful if you are choosing a suburb based on school.
+This can be especially useful if you are choosing a suburb based on the school.
 This list is updated every year.
 For example, you can find the list of schools per suburb for 2018 here.

-Western Australia – Department of Education of WA also provides a similar tool to search schools based on address – https://www.det.wa.edu.au/schoolsonline/home.do.
-It provides quite a sophisticated tool to search for school based on school name, school type, region, town, electorate etc. In addition, it also can show a map of your locality and schools around it.
+Western Australia – Department of Education of WA also provides a similar tool to search for schools based on address – https://www.det.wa.edu.au/schoolsonline/home.do.
+It’s quite a sophisticated tool to search for a school based on school name, school type, region, town, electorate etc. In addition, it also can show a map of your locality and schools around it.
 Similar to NSW and SA websites, it also gives detailed information about the school, staff information, students numbers, attendance, results and so on.
 A great resource for the families in WA!